MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

 ></mg-input-rich-text-editor>
 ```

-For more advanced configurations, refer to the [Jodit documentation](https://xdsoft.net/jodit/docs/) on toolbar configuration.
-The `modules` prop accepts the same `ButtonsOption` type that Jodit uses for its `buttons` configuration.
+For the complete list of available buttons and advanced configuration options, refer to the [Jodit playground](https://xdsoft.net/jodit/play.html?currentTab=Buttons).

 ### HTML security and sanitization